Chattahoochee River: Tributaries

 Note that the above list is incomplete, and that each item is not in the exact order in which it joins the Chattahoochee.
 (For confluences now inundated by lakes, it may be impossible to determine from current maps exactly where they were.)

 Popular culture

 The beauty of the Chattahoochee River is commemorated in the poem "The Song of the Chattahoochee" (1877), by the noted Georgian poet Sidney Lanier.
 Lake Lanier on the Chattahoochee is named for him.

 Country music artist Alan Jackson released his song "Chattahoochee" in 1993 as a single off his album A Lot About Livin' (And a Little 'bout Love) (the name of the album being the last line of the aforementioned song's chorus).
 "Chattahoochee" received Country Music Association awards for Single of the Year and Song of the Year.

+Composer Juan María Solare wrote a piano piece called Chattahoochee River, technically a slow blues with a central faster section.